Cat Cora: Personal life

+Cora was a victim of child sexual abuse from when she was 6 years old to when she was 10 or 11.
+Her assaulter was nine years older than her.

 In March 2006, Cora was the Grand Marshal for Hal and Mal's St. Paddy's Parade in her hometown of Jackson, Mississippi.

 Cora was arrested for driving under the influence in 2012.
 Following a collision in which she rear-ended the car in front of her, the other driver reported to the officers that she believed Cora was drunk.
 Cora was placed under arrest and given a breathalyzer test that revealed her BAC to be .20 and .19, over twice the legal limit of .08.
-She pled no contest to the charges and was sentenced to 3-years probation, $2,386 in fines, and a suspended 120 day jail sentence.
+She pled no contest to the charges and was sentenced to 3 years probation, $2,386 in fines, and a suspended 120-day jail sentence.
 She released a statement after her arrest, saying: "I deeply regret my decision to drive that evening after my designated driver became unavailable.
 I learned a very important lesson from this experience and take full accountability for my actions.
 This will never happen again."

 Cora married her longtime partner Jennifer in June 2013, and the couple have four sons together conceived via in vitro fertilization.
 In 2015, they filed for divorce which was finalized in 2016.

 In 2017, Cora began dating record producer executive Nicole Ehrlich.
-They married on April 21, 2018, in Islamorada, Florida.
+They married on April 21, 2018.
 On April 26, 2021, Nicole Ehrlich filed for divorce from Cora.